ElliotWood/3DPinballAI/Docs/Using-Virtual-Environment.md

 spinning up a new environment and verifying the compatibility of the code with the different version.

-Requirement - Python 3.6 must be installed on the machine you would like to run ML-Agents on (either local laptop/desktop or remote server).
-Python 3.6 can be installed from [here](https://www.python.org/downloads/release/python-362/).
+Requirement - Python 3.6.2 must be installed on the machine you would like to run ML-Agents on (either local laptop/desktop or remote server).
+Python 3.6.2 can be installed from [here](https://www.python.org/downloads/release/python-362/).
+1. Add Python to Path Variable

 ## Python Version Requirement (Required)
 This guide has been tested with [Python 3.6](https://www.python.org/downloads/release/python-362/).
 Python 3.7 and 3.8 is not supported at this time.